 WRHA services are spread too thinly across the emergency departments, according to the health region's website explaining all of the changes.

 "Having three emergency departments will allow us to concentrate our specialists and diagnostic services in fewer facilities, resulting in better access and shorter wait times," the website said.

 - Review of health care in Manitoba recommends massive changes

 - Pallister promises health announcement will cause 'a lot of debate,' but won't give details

-The Manitoba Liberal Party, meanwhile, said modelling and test runs should to be done to figure out how people will use the new emergency rooms and urgent care centres.
+The Manitoba Liberal Party, meanwhile, said modelling and test runs should have been done to figure out how people would use the new emergency rooms and urgent care centres.

-On Friday, Matt Wiebe, the NDP's health critic, said "when you close an emergency room in a community, that affects the care they receive."
+NDP health critic Matt Wiebe previously said "when you close an emergency room in a community, that affects the care they receive."

 Wiebe said he believes there is room to find efficiencies in the system, but closing ERs is not the answer.
 The report that first recommended the repurposing of emergency departments was commissioned by the NDP.